 For accommodation fit for a king (or three) it’s Les Trois Rois.
-Indulge in the history and luxury to sign the guest book alongside English royalty (Her Majesty QEII) and Swiss royalty (Roger).
+Indulge in the history and luxury of signing the guest book alongside English royalty (Her Majesty QEII) and Swiss royalty (Roger).
 If your budget doesn’t quite stretch to a night in the rooms, you can always visit for an elevated Sunday brunch or an elegant afternoon tea as a compromise.

-Gaia Hotel is conveniently located near the main train station in Basel and is for the sustainability-conscious traveller who wishes to “come as a guest, leave as a friend” (and who doesn’t love the addition of a spa after a long day of touristing?)
+Gaia Hotel is conveniently located near the main train station in Basel.
+It is for the sustainability-conscious traveler who wishes to “come as a guest, leave as a friend” (and who doesn’t love the addition of a spa after a long day of touring?)

 What to Eat